All Episodes

 Right.

-Well, Art, as you know, I'm a very strong proponent of Second Amendment rights.
+Well, Art, as you know, I'm a very strong proponent of Second Amendment rights, and I can very well take care of myself.

 Well, I guess that's a good answer.

-Um, what do you expect to be the largest obstacles and how many people are you running against?
+And how many people are you running against?

-Right now, I am a Republican and I'm running against a very established Republican appointed incumbent because as you know we've had Many shake-ups in our state government.
+Right now, I am a Republican, and I'm running against a very established Republican-appointed incumbent, because as you know, we've had many shake-ups in our state government.

 And as my sister put it, I don't want to move to Arizona.